 We have an eclectic range of pupils who choose to excel in a wide range of other fields.
 Theatre Studies is one example where in one year alone we had pupils accepted into RADA, the LA Academy and Italia Conti Academy of Theatre Arts (Britain’s and the world’s oldest theatre arts training school).

 Another example is in Design and Technology, where we have a centre of excellence; each year we have several pupils with prestigious Arkwright Scholarships and one pupil has won the nationally recognised Young Engineer of Britain Award.

 Whatever pupils’ strengths are, Langley School endeavours to take pupils to the top of their field.
 For example, one of our music scholars is a keen organist.
-Whilst at the school not only has he achieved a Grade 8 with distinction in his ABRSM examinations, but also he received and Organ Scholarship at St Peter Mancroft and performed at the Proms in The Royal Albert Hall with the National Youth Choir.
-He is now taking a prestigious place as Junior Organ Scholar at Truro Cathedral for the coming year before taking up his unconditional offer at the Birmingham conservatoire in September 2018.
+Whilst at the school not only has he achieved a Grade 8 with distinction in his ABRSM examinations, but also, he received an Organ Scholarship at St Peter Mancroft and performed at the Proms in The Royal Albert Hall with the National Youth Choir.
+He has just taken a prestigious place as Junior Organ Scholar at Truro Cathedral before taking up his unconditional offer at the Birmingham conservatoire from September 2018.